-Real estate companies need to be public limited companies (SA), and can have a fixed share capital (SICAF), where the regime is similar to closed-end funds, or variable share capital (SICAVI), where the regime is similar to open-end funds. real estate companies have legal capacity.
+Real estate companies need to be public limited companies (SA), and can have a fixed share capital (SICAFI) whose regime is similar to closed-end funds, or variable share capital (SICAVI) whose regime is similar to open-end funds.
 Real estate companies are ruled by the OIC Regime and the Portuguese Companies Code.
-They can be self-managed or managed by a management company or any other financial institution.
+The real estate companies can be self-managed or managed by a management company or any other financial institution.
 Incorporation of a real estate company is subject to the authorisation of the Securities Commission.